GnyEser/pyforti/README.md

     fw = Forti(ip(str), port(int), username(str), password(str))
     conn = fw.connect()
-    fw.get_user_groups(conn)                   # Returns the user groups on the device as a list. fw.create_user_group(conn, "TestGroup")    # Returns the user group and command output as a dict.
+    fw.get_user_groups(conn)                   # Returns the user groups on the device as a list. fw.create_user_group(conn, "TestGroup")    # Creates a user group named "TestGroup" and returns the user group and command output as a dict.
 ```